04 Nov Content repurposing – keep it frequent and simple

 Genuine good news is scarce these days so if your story has legs then traditional media is still an extremely powerful option to consider.

-How often do you produce new content and what forms do you find bring the most return?
+How often do you focus on content repurposing and what forms do you find bring the most return?